Mvillarreal88/COVID-ETL/README.md

 <h3 style="color:#FFFFFF">Matthew's Loading Process: </h3>

-* After cleaning the data In jupyter notebook and getting the tables the way I wanted I exported them into a CSV table.
+* After cleaning the states data In jupyter notebook and getting the tables the way I wanted I exported them into a CSV table.

 * I then loaded this into SQLlite and got was able to extract the create table information to load into PGadmin.